parnaljoshi/gsh-zebrafish-hackathon/README.md

 ## Deliverables

 1. **List of predicted genomic safe harbor regions using your approach of choice:**
- - Instructions on how to run/execute the pipeline
  - A tab-separated (or similar formatted) file with columns:
       * `Chromosome number`
       * `Start coordinates`
       * `End coordinates`